fredgrott/MyGithubProfile/README.md

 [GWSChips]

+Displays little chips as an edit text view is filled out by the user

 GWSDiscreteSeekBar
 ------------------

 [GWSDiscreteSeekBar]

+Its a discrete slider just like in the Google material Design docs.

 GWSDiscrollView
 ---------------

 [GWSDiscrollView]

+Widgets appear by fade or other transittions as you scorll.

 GWSKenBurnsView
 ---------------

 [GWSKenBurnsView]

+Provides an extension to image view to enable the Ken Burns effect.

 GWSLDialogs
 -----------

 [GWSLDialogs]

+L-style dialogs

 GWSListViewAnimations
 ---------------------

 [GWSListViewAnimations]

+List view animations

 GWSMaterialCAB
 ---------------

 [GWSMaterialCAB]

+A material contextual action bar

 GWSMaterialCalendarView
 -----------------------

 [GWSMaterialCalendarView]

+A Material design back port of Android's CalendarView.

 GWSMaterialDialogs
 ------------------

 [GWSMaterialDialogs]

+Makes building material styled dialogs easier.

 GWSMaterialDrawer